 The Oakland Airport Connector (OAC) is an APM system designed to integrate with BART at the Coliseum Station, to convey passengers to and from the Oakland International Airport.
 OAC began revenue operation on November 22, 2014.
 The system was designed and constructed by Flatiron Construction and Parson Transportation along with Doppelmayer Cable Car (DCC) that designed, manufactured, and supplied the APM system and guideway.
 DCC now operates and maintains the system as part of a 20-year BART operations and maintenance contract.
 The pinched-loop cable-driven system is 3.2 miles in length, including two passenger stations and a vehicle maintenance facility which houses the traction motors.
 CPUC staff monitored the engineering design and construction phases of this project through the safety certification process approved by the Commission in Resolution ST- 64 (10/2/2003).
-BART established OAC as a separate system because of its significant difference from traditional BART service.
+BART established the OAC as a separate system because of its significant difference from traditional BART service.

 The OAC system has not experienced any accidents or significant operational concerns since it began operations.
-OAC underwent its first triennial audit in October 2016, and its second in October of 2019.
-Preliminary findings from the 2019 triennial audit indicate there are no significant issues identified.
-CPUC staff are finalizing their report to the Commission.
+The OAC underwent its first triennial review in October 2016, and its second in October of 2019.